Categories

 If only the bad guy in ‘Indiana Jones and the Last Crusade’ had known that he need not drink from the Holy Grail to have a lasting impact on the world.
 This fact would no doubt have saved him from his rapid deterioration into a vaguely humanoid pile of ash upon selecting the wrong chalice, which – instead of granting life – took it away.
 Sucks to be him, I guess.

-First, let’s wind it back a couple of years.
-When Frodo was still drinking mead in the Shire, before the first Lord of the Rings hit cinemas in the early 00’s, the practice of external hiring was in the midst of a revival in the business world.1 Businesses at the time were “drawing on a large pool of laid off talent”1 – which sounds like something Dracula would do if he had his HQ in Wall Street.
-However, the marching of time is inevitable (even for vampires); things began to change.
-With continued growth of the economy, the recruitment market became more competitive and companies began to poach staff from their competitors, causing retention issues.1 Like the dwarves of The Hobbit, it seems companies had delved too greedily and too deep.
+With continued growth of the economy, the recruitment market became more competitive and companies began to poach staff from their competitors, causing retention issues [1].
+Like the dwarves of The Hobbit, it seems companies had delved too greedily and too deep.
 The talent pool had begun to run dry.

-Today, the focus has shifted to the development of talented staff from within the organisation, as opposed to hiring talent externally – a changing goal that is reflected in results from surveys.1,2 A report by Dr Emma Parry from Cranfield University found that 78% of employers believed that internal development of employees had greater benefit to the organisation than external recruitment, with cost effectiveness being cited as a major benefit.1 Furthermore, it is now widely agreed that talent is the “primary driver of any successful company”, playing a greater role in determining success than it ever has previously.1–4 One article by Joely Carey of HuffPost sums it up rather nicely: “Any business is only ever as good as the people within it”.1 Does anyone need to tell that to management in the Death Star?
+Today, the focus has shifted to the development of talented staff from within the organisation, as opposed to hiring talent externally – a changing goal that is reflected in results from surveys [1,2].
+A report by Dr Emma Parry from Cranfield University found that 78% of employers believed that internal development of employees had greater benefit to the organisation than external recruitment, with cost effectiveness being cited as a major benefit [1].

-Nurture your way to victory
+Nurture your talent to victory

 What are the consequences of failing to nurture talented employees from within?
 Returning to our Indiana Jones analogy, drinking from the recruitment chalice too deeply and neglecting internal development is likely to lead to failure in the long run – it will sap your business’ lifeforce.
-Dr Parry’s research concluded that the most successful organisations tend to be those with a long-term focus on employee development.1 So, if you take away one nugget of forbidden knowledge today, here it is: nurturing talent internally is vital.
-It’s the key to business immortality.

-OK, so what exactly is ‘nurturing talent’? this means offering development opportunities for employees that are aligned with business goals, and the process can include:1,2
+OK, so what exactly is ‘nurturing talent’? this means offering development opportunities for employees that are aligned with business goals, and the process can include:[1,2]

 • Training and coaching

-• Mentoring
+• Mentoring (like our Monster Academy)

 • ‘Stretching’ employees with new responsibilities and tasks